 - The Untethered Soul

 Alliteration is the use of the same letter at the beginning of all or most of the words in your title.
 This makes things easier for humans to remember.

 - The Mighty Miss Malone

 - The Pop-Up Paradigm

-Alter a popular phrase: This is pretty common in book titles and tends to work pretty well–taking a famous phrase and altering it in a way that makes sense for you book.
+This is common in book titles and tends to work well—taking a famous phrase and altering it in a way that makes sense for you book.
 This works because it’s close to something people know, but not exactly the same thing.

 - The War of Art

 - Assholes Finish First

 Slang can work really well, especially if it’s used in a way that is non-intuitive but also novel.